 Shares in an industrial waste-to-energy solution provider China Recycling Energy Corp.
 (Nasdaq: CREG) dropped 2% on Monday as the company reported nil sales in the first quarter.

-No corporate announcement or any other indication of a significant public event except for the Covid-19 outbreak was mentioned to explain the zero revenue.
+No corporate announcement or any other indication of a significant public event except for the COVID-19 outbreak could be found to explain the zero revenue.

-Amid the almost nil sales in the first three months, the company enforced cost-cutting measures and turned to its safe haven of cash and cash equivalents of approximately $55 million, according to its statement.
-At the same time, the company said it had total liabilities of $44.6 million.
+Amid the almost nil sales in the first three months, the company conducted a cost-cutting and turned to a safe haven of cash equivalents, with a balance of approximately $55 million, according to its statement.
+At the same time, the company said it had total liabilities of just $44.6 million.

 “We believe our financial position and contingency plans will allow us to retain the financial flexibility to pursue the fast-growing smart power sector,” Guohua Ku, the chief executive officer of CREG, said in the statement.

 The company provides environmentally-friendly waste-to-energy technologies to recycle industrial byproducts for steel mills, cement factories, and coke plants in China.

 Ku said the company was back on track to weigh opportunities to reinvest in innovative growth initiatives in the energy sustainability business.
 The company aimed to invest in smart power integrated solutions “to vastly improve climate change efficiency in China,” he added.

 China’s renewable energy ranked top in electricity production from renewable energy sources, as data from REN21’s 2016 report showed.
 A forecast by the China Electricity Council said China likely had a total installed capacity of 200 GW of solar and 210 GW of wind by the end of 2019, up 15% and 14% from 2018, respectively.